Planning a neighbourhood newsletter

 Who will get the newsletter?
-Have a list to make sure everyone is included – in addition to your members you may want to send a copy to local Councillors, your MP, council housing officers, community centres, doctor’s surgeries, hairdressers or other local groups.
+Have a list to make sure everyone is included – in addition to your members and local residents you may want to send a copy to local Councillors, your MP, council housing officers, community centres, doctor’s surgeries, hairdressers or other local groups.
 Will you need to post some copies?
-Are there some people you can email a copy to?
+Are there some people you could email a copy to?

 Have plenty of volunteers to help with the deliveries.
-It is useful to develop a network of volunteers who will deliver to their block or street.
-This requires initial organisation, but is a good way of involving people.
+It is useful to develop a network of people who will deliver to their block or street.
+This requires initial organisation but is a good way of involving people.

 Producing each issue

 There are lots of different tasks to do, to get your newsletter from an idea to a distributed publication.
 Here is a list of steps you need to take to produce each issue.
 It is important to set the dates that all these things will happen in advance, so that everyone is working to the same schedule.
 There is a schedule template below, which you could use to help you plan.

 Plan the content